AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 __3. Refund policy__

-We grant our customers an opportunity to get a 100% refund on the funds they spent on AdGuard Annual subscriptions purchased through https://adguard-vpn.com/ (for subscriptions purchased elsewhere, check the refund policy of the particular reseller).
+We grant our customers an opportunity to get a 100% refund on the funds they spent on AdGuard Annual and Biennial subscriptions purchased through https://adguard-vpn.com/ (for subscriptions purchased elsewhere, check the refund policy of the particular reseller).
 Important: Monthly subscriptions are non-refundable.
-Annual subscriptions have a 30-day money-back guarantee.
-All refund requests made within 30 days of the purchase of an Annual subscription are granted regardless of the reason.
+Annual and Biennial subscriptions have a 30-day money-back guarantee.
+All refund requests made within 30 days of the purchase of an Annual or Biennial subscription are granted regardless of the reason.

 The subscription in question becomes blocked at the moment the refund is issued.
 After 30 days, all refund requests are reviewed individually, and the decision to issue a refund rests with AdGuard Software Ltd. We do not grant partial refunds for subscription upgrades or renewals.
 Each partial refund request is discussed separately between the Customer and Support and is granted only upon mutual agreement.
 To get a refund for a subscription purchased through the official website https://adguard-vpn.com/, contact the support team: support@adguard-vpn.com.